Group members can send and receive messages in a group, which is similar to the chat mode of QQ and WeChat groups.

 |Normal||Plain text message|

 Number-based frequency control limits the maximum number of messages sent per second in a single group.
 The default value is 40 messages per second.
-When the number of messages exceeds the limit, the backend will first deliver higher-priority messages, with messages with the same priority delivered randomly.
+When the number of sent messages exceeds the limit, the backend will first deliver higher-priority messages, with messages of same priority delivered randomly.

-A message that has been restricted by frequency control is not delivered or stored in message history, but a success response will be returned to the sender.
+A message that has been restricted by frequency control is not delivered or stored in the message history, but a success response will be returned to the sender.
+Callback before delivering group message is triggered, but callback after delivering group message is not triggered.

 Priority-based frequency control limits the maximum number of messages with a certain priority sent per second in a single group.
 A message sending request must first pass the number-based frequency control check before it enters the priority-based frequency control processing.